 I am a scholar, writer, teacher, and activist.
 As Associate Professor of History at The New School, I study the politics and culture of the modern United States and am especially fascinated by issues of gender, race, identity, and class.
 My first book, Classroom Wars: Language, Sex, and the Making of Modern Political Culture (Oxford, 2015), explores the roots of the culture wars in American public schools, specifically amid heated battles over sexuality and bilingual education.
-My current book project - FIT NATION: How Americans Embraced Exercise As the Government Abandoned It - traces the rise of “fitness culture” since the 1950s, asking how and why Americans have increasingly linked fitness regimes to the pursuit of self-fulfillment even as access to affordable and free fitness has declined.
+My forthcoming book - FIT NATION: The Gains and Pains of America's Exercise Obsession - explains how and why Americans have increasingly linked fitness regimes to the pursuit of self-fulfillment as access to affordable and free fitness has declined.
 These scholarly pursuits are closely linked to my activist work in schools, other community institutions, and the fitness profession.

-I also believe the public benefits from more historical insights, and I am a co-host of the weekly history podcast Past Present.
-My writing has appeared in publications such as The New York Times, The Washington Post, Slate, Well+Good, the Los Angeles Review of Books, Refinery29, and The Huffington Post.
-I’ve been featured as an expert historian in diverse media venues such as TimeOut London, Newsmax, Brian Lehrer TV, The History Channel, and The Atlantic.
-My work ihas been covered by many publications including The Guardian, Well+Good, Univision and Fox 5 NY.
+I also believe the public benefits from more historical insights, and I am a co-host of the weekly history podcast Past Present and host and co-producer of the podcast Welcome To Your Fantasy.
+I am a columnist for the Observer, and my writing has appeared in publications such as The New York Times, The Washington Post, Slate, The Nation, and the Los Angeles Review of Books.
+I’ve been featured as an expert historian in diverse media venues such as CNN, Good Morning America, Dr. Phil, Brian Lehrer TV, The History Channel, and The Atlantic.
+My work has been covered by many publications including the New Yorker, the Guardian, the BBC, the New York Times, Univision and more.
 Find more about my scholarly and popular work at my website.

 PhD, 2009, History, Stanford University